-EBIT was negative for €32 million, a decrease of €76 mil-The financial statements at 31 December 2020, being submitted to the shareholders for approval, show a net loss lion against the prior year, due to the writedowns of the of €66,437 thousand.
-Total revenue and operating income real estate portfolio which amounted to €111.5 million (versus €56.2 million at 31 December 2019). amounted to €121,651 thousand, a decrease against the prior year of €6.9 million or 5.3%, attributable mainly to the discounts granted to retailers during the lockdown, Financial charges amounted to €34.4 million at 31 Decemthe drop in variable revenue and temporary rents, as well ber 2020, €0.1 million lower than in the prior year. as vacancies due to openings that were delayed or cancelled.
-Operating costs including general expenses were The net financial position was around €2.6 million lower higher than the previous year and rose as a percentage than in 2019. of revenue from 20.8% to 26.8%.
+The financial statements at 31 December 2020, being submitted to the shareholders for approval, show a net loss of €66,437 thousand.
+Total revenue and operating income amounted to €121,651 thousand, a decrease against the prior year of €6.9 million or 5.3%, attributable mainly to the discounts granted to retailers during the lockdown, the drop in variable revenue and temporary rents, as well as vacancies due to openings that were delayed or cancelled.
+Operating costs including general expenses were higher than the previous year and rose as a percentage of revenue from 20.8% to 26.8%.
 This result is explained mainly by the drop in revenue mentioned above and the notes of credit issued for discounts on rents already invoiced as part of the post-lockdown support provided to retailers.